kition-dev/djangodefaults/README.md

 | `EMAIL_USE_TLS`       | Specifies whether the email transmission should use TLS encryption.                                         | `false`               |
 | `EMAIL_HOST_USER`     | The username for authenticating with the email host.                                                        | `""`                  |
 | `EMAIL_HOST_PASSWORD` | The password for authenticating with the email host.                                                        | `""`                  |

+### Background Tasks via django-q2

+If `django_q` is available
+- a default configuration using the DjangoORM is applied and
+- the `sendtestmail` management command allows sending via a background task.

+You are able to install the dependency via the `worker` extra.